BEEF LIVER BALLS

 " Do you mean to say then that I can actually supplement their current dry food diet with these roo jerkies?"

-MY Answer: 'The canine and feline nutrition' book by Case, Daristotle et al has a lot of amazingly thorough information on dog health and nutrition.
+My Answer: 'The canine and feline nutrition' book by Case, Daristotle et al have a lot of amazingly thorough information on dog health and nutrition.
 It says repeatedly through the book that you should feed cats and dogs pet food (manufactured) because it is classed as 'whole and complete'.